cosmos/cosmos-sdk-docs/versioned_docs/version-0.47/develop/advanced-concepts/00-baseapp.md

 * `voteInfos`: This parameter carries the list of validators whose precommit is missing, either because they did not vote or because the proposer did not include their vote.
-This information is carried by the and can be used by the application for various things like punishing absent validators.
+This information is carried by the [Context](#context) and can be used by the application for various things like punishing absent validators.
 * `minGasPrices`: This parameter defines the minimum gas prices accepted by the node.
 This is a **local** parameter, meaning each full-node can set a different `minGasPrices`.
 It is used in the